 Renewable energy exploration, development and demand has always been on an upward trend.
 Factors such as environmental impact, depleting fossil fuel stocks and volatile oil prices have had significant impact on the desire to increase the generation of renewable energy.
 Between 2010 and 2014, renewable energy consumption of the top countries has effectively doubled from 168 million tons to 316 million tons of oil equivalent.

 Wind and solar power are considered the most effective and affordable sources of renewable energy.
 Although they trail hydropower by a great margin, the environmental and social impact of wind and solar make them most favourable for development globally.
-China had highest wind power installed capacity in 2014 of 115 GW followed by the United States at 65 GW.
+China had highest wind power installed capacity followed by the United States.